 3 dried chilies, each broken into 2 or 3 pieces

-- In a small bowl, mix together the light and dark soy sauce, sugar, and marin.
+- In a small bowl, mix together the light soy sauce, sugar, and mirin.
 Set aside this sauce.

 - Heat a wok or pan over medium high heat and add the sesame oil.